jhillkwaj/CS371p_blog/_posts/2017-4-3-week_ten.md

 ---
 layout: post
-title: Week Eleven
+title: Week Ten
 ---

 <b>What did you do this past week?</b>
-This week we read a paper on Why Extends is Evil and two on Why Getters and Setters are Evil.
-These papers stressed adherence to object oriented design methodology and explained how classes extending each other and overuse of getter and setter methods can negate proper design.
-This helped explain why were were not supposed to use getter and setter methods in the 4th programming project which we finished this week.
-In class we discussed r value constructors, function overloading, and applied these to our vector example from last week.
+This week we read papers on Granularity and Stability, began working on the fourth project, and went over how to implement a vector class both with and without an allocator function.
+Additionally three people from Atlassian gave a talk Monday nigh.
+The began by discussing the various products that Atlassian makes to allow people to better work together including Jira, Bitbucket, and HipChat.
+Net they talked about some technical problems they faced in HipChat regarding showing if users were online or not.
+I though this part of the talk was really interesting as it went over some interesting real world challenges they faced and various possible solutions.
+Finally they discussed what it was like to work at Atlassian.
+I thought the company sounded interesting and like a fun place to work but I don't think I would like to work there since they focus very heavily on teamwork and collaboration and make their software engineers be on call to fix issues.

 <b>What's in your way?</b>
-I did well on the quizzes this week so I feel like I am getting the material.
-The last few weeks are really busy for me so I need to get a head start on the final project and studying for exam two projects.
-The fourth project took longer than it needed to because we ended up with a lot of bugs in the program because we didn't write tests until after we wrote the code.
-Next time I will make sure to write tests as I go along.
+I did well on the first two quizzes this week but struggled on the third.
+It should have been easy but I got confused as to which vector methods should be constant.
+Before the next class I need to look over the vector implementation some more and I need to be more careful to think things over while taking the quiz.
+While we have written most of the code for Darwin we have yet to pass the hackerrank tests so we need to continue to work to get the project done.

 <b>What will you do next week?</b>
-This week we will read papers on What Should We Teach and The Joel Test.
-We will also go over the fifth project and will begin working on it.
-I need to find a partner to do it with.
+This week we will read papers on Why Extends is Evil, Getters and Setters, and More on Getters and Setters.
+The Darwin project is due on Thursday so we will complete it by then.

 <b>What's my experience of the class?</b>
-The fourth project was interesting but the last of tests cases that covered much of the functionality made it difficult.
-Fortunately we were eventually able to use tests from the public repo and ones the TAs gave us to debug our code.
+The class has been going well.
+As detailed above the talk by Atlassian was interesting and the Darwin project, while harder than the others, is interesting.

 <b>What's my pick-of-the-week or tip-of-the-week?</b>
-I found this article on preparing for a system design interview interesting.
-I have thought a lot about coding for technical interviewers but not about larger scale design.
-You can read it <a href="https://hackernoon.com/how-not-to-design-netflix-in-your-45-minute-system-design-interview-64953391a054/">here</a>.
+Earlier today I came across an article where I game developer looked back at some of the code he had written at various points in his career and critiqued it.
+It provides a lot of good tips for writing easy to read and well organized code.
+You can read it <a href="http://etodd.io/2017/03/29/thirteen-years-of-bad-game-code/">here</a>.